A Guide to Cheese Knife Sets and Happiness through the Charcuterie Method

 Great Cheese Knives Work Well With Both Hard and Soft Cheeses, So You Can Gain Weight Effortlessly.

-I like knives, but I also like cheese.
-In fact, consuming both hard and soft cheese on a regular basis is my favorite way to gain weight.
 If I knew much more about cheese beyond what I read on the internet one day when I was trying to improve my grilled cheese game, I would be writing a cheese blog right now.
-But since I’m still more likely to point out that having Aus-8 steel knives with good heat treatment is better than having slipshod VG-10 than I am to know what the hell wine I should pair with taleggio, we’re gonna talk about cheese knives.
+But since I’m still more likely to point out that having AUS-8 steel knives with good heat treatment and blade geometry is better than having slipshod CPM-S90V than I am to know what the hell wine I should pair with taleggio, we’re gonna talk about cheese knives.

 Also, grilled cheese is still the only cracker-less cheese dish I know how to make.